Growing the seeds

 Climate - The plant grows at about 1600 meter elevation in Madagascar, where temperatures are mild all year and nights are cool.
 In cultivation it has handled 90 degrees F (32 degrees C) with cool nights (below 65 F / 19 C).
 It's possible that it won't thrive with the combination of hot days and warm nights.
 My guess is that it is cold hardy to about 28 degrees F (-2 C).
 I recommend protecting it from frost.
 Over about 40% humidity is recommended.

-In hotter conditions, give the plants afternoon shade, and don't place them near a wall where heat can collect.
-Keep the pot shaded to avoid overheating the roots in hot climates, or use a light-colored, oversized ceramic pot.
+In hotter conditions, give the plants afternoon shade.
+Keep the pot shaded to avoid overheating the roots, or use a light-colored, oversized ceramic pot.

-Pests to watch for - Look for any insects that affect your other plants.
+Pests to watch for - I've never seen insects on it, but watch for any pests that affect your other plants.
 Be careful when choosing chemical remedies, as some may harm the plant.